learn-co-students/module-2-code-challenge-round-1-nyc01-seng-ft-04-mod-2-code-challenge---pizza-restaurants-1590156306/README.md

 - the Restaurant's name and address
 - a list of the Pizzas it sells

 Each pizza in the list should link to that Pizza's show page.
+DONEE

 ### 4. Restaurants Index Page Links

 On the Restaurant index page, each Restaurant's name should link to the restaurant's show page.
+DONEE

 ### 5. RestaurantPizza Form